Great! TV: Relaunch

 The relaunched Sony Channel (which later became Great!
 TV) retained some programming from its predecessor channel, True Entertainment, but added more Sony-owned programmes to the schedule.

 Great!
 Real

 Great!
-Real (stylized as GREAT! real) is a British terrestrial TV channel owned by Narrative Entertainment UK Limited which launched in 20 March 2024 and served as a replacement for Tiny Pop on Freeview, Freesat, Sky and Virgin.
+Real (stylized as GREAT! real) was a British free-to-air television channel owned by Narrative Entertainment UK Limited which launched in 20 March 2024 and served as a replacement for Tiny Pop on Freeview, Freesat, Sky and Virgin.

 History

 In February 2024, it was announced that Narrative Entertainment UK Limited would launch a new channel concept called Great!
 Real in March, featuring reality television content.
 The network launched test transmissions on 5 March 2024, before an official launch of 20 March, replacing Tiny Pop, which would move to online-only distribution.

 The service would only last five months before closing on 20 August 2024 to make way for the return of Tiny Pop to terrestrial distribution.
-It later returned in October as a FAST channel service, which lasted until August 2025.
+It later returned in October as a FAST channel service, which lasted until August 2025, ending the "Great!
+Real" Brand after 1 year of its existence.